 - Autoimmune testing to look for antibodies to various tissues in the body which allows us to potentially stop autoimmune disease years before it starts

 The types of testing I choose for each patient depends on their medical history and health concerns, so it’s very individualized to the patient’s unique needs.
 Interested in a private consultation to discuss which tests might be right for you?
-I’d like to invite you to join me for a complimentary 10 min consultation to discuss how I can best help you with your lab testing decisions.
+I’d like to invite you to join me for an appointment so that I discuss how I can best help you with your lab testing decisions.